Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Introduction

 \section{Introduction}

-Graphs are foundational data structures that capture complex relationships among diverse entities.
-Recently, graph data mining has showcased effectiveness and flexibility across various tasks, including community classification among academic citation networks~\cite{kipf2016semi}, recommender systems in social networks~\cite{yang2021consisrec}, knowledge graph completion \cite{ji2021survey}, and so on and forth.
-Within this broad spectrum of applications, graph outlier detection has emerged as a popular and important area of research and practice~\cite{liu2022pygod, liu2022bond, tang2023gadbench}.
-Graph outlier detection focuses on detecting outliers within graph-structured data that significantly deviate from standard patterns, which has proven valuable in domains such as financial fraud detection in bank systems~\cite{huang2022dgraph}, fake news detection on social media~\cite{dou2021user}, spam detection on review platform~\cite{dou2020robust}, and anti-money laundering in transaction networks \cite{weber2019anti}.

-However, despite the advancements in graph outlier detection techniques, similar to supervised outlier detection on other data modalities, graph outlier detection suffers a fundamental challenge known as class imbalance, where the number of positive instances (outliers) is significantly lower than the number of negative instances (inliers).
-For example, the ratio of positive to negative is only 1:85 in the DGraph dataset~\cite{huang2022dgraph}, reflecting the real-world extreme ratio in financial fraud detection scenario.
-This class imbalance problem poses challenges in the training of outlier detectors and often results in suboptimal performance.
+Graph outlier detection has emerged as a popular and important area of research and practice in graph machine learning~\cite{liu2024pygod, liu2022bond, tang2023gadbench}.
+Graph outlier detection focuses on detecting outliers within graph-structured data that significantly deviate from standard patterns.
+It has been proven valuable in domains such as fraud detection~\cite{huang2022dgraph}, fake news detection~\cite{dou2021user}, spam detection~\cite{dou2020robust}, anti-money laundering \cite{weber2019anti}, etc. Despite the advancements in graph outlier detection techniques, similar to supervised outlier detection on other data modalities, graph outlier detection suffers a fundamental challenge known as class imbalance.
+This challenge manifests as a significantly lower number of positive instances (outliers) compared to negative instances (inliers).
+For example, the ratio of positive to negative is only 1:85 on DGraph dataset~\cite{huang2022dgraph}, reflecting the extreme ratio in real-world financial fraud detection scenarios.
+This class imbalance problem poses challenges in the training of graph outlier detectors and often results in suboptimal performance.
 Specifically, as the negative instances dominate the training data, the loss function can be biased towards the majority of the negative class and, hence, exhibit poor generalization capability in identifying true outliers.
-In the worst case, a detector could classify every instance as negative, displaying seemingly low loss value and high accuracy score, yet basically lacking any knowledge.